| Oracle® Communications Billing and Revenue Management System Administrator's Guide Release 7.5 Part Number E16719-06 |

 Displays debugging information.

-Interaction mode.
-Use this parameter to allow the utility to stop and ask if you want to proceed.
+Enables the utility to ask whether to proceed.
 This is especially useful when running stop, halt, and clear.

 Deletes log entries associated with the component (not the file).